bradleyhope1/contact/README.md

 Another app that allows for a similar arrangement is WickrMe, which has a few security features that some people prefer.
 Wickr: https://www.wickr.com/

-WhatsApp isn't bad either, but it has weaknesses.
+WhatsApp isn't bad, but it has weaknesses.
 I don't recommend Telegram or text messages.

 <b>E-MAIL</b>